PLANT BIOLOGY AND BIOTECHNOLOGY / Crop Improvement

 Cell-cell signaling and bacterial communities in plant associated Bacteria.
 Bacteria, Quorum sensing, Endophytes, LuxR solos, Pseudomonas

 Description of Research

 The main interest of the laboratory is cell-cell communication in plant-associated bacteria using rice as out model plant.
 The focus for many years has been on the N-acyl homoserine lactone quorum sensing system of Gram-negative bacteria.
-Questions that we are addressing on this quorum sensing system are (i) the role of cell-cell signaling in forming and stabilizing bacterial plant communities, (ii) how these regulatory systems are regulated in the plant environment and (ii) the role of LuxR solos in cell-cell communication.
+Questions that we are addressing on this quorum sensing system are (i) the role of cell-cell signalling in forming and stabilising bacterial plant communities, (ii) how these regulatory systems are regulated in the plant environment and (ii) the role of LuxR solos in cell-cell communication.

 We are also using the plant microbiome for the isolation and identification of beneficial bacterial endophytes.
 Endophytes are harmless or beneficial microorganisms that live inside plants.
 Endophytes which display the trait of plant growth promotion are being studied for their potential use as bioinoculants/biofertilizers.
-In this aspect we are collaboration with the private sector via our initiative called Strains4Plants.
+In this aspect we are collaborating with the private sector via our initiative called Strains4Plants.

 Rice sheath rot in Burundi